Trauma-Team-International/Home/data/README.md

 - BASE: **61,532** ICU stays (may be more than one per patient)
 - SAMPLE SIZE: **5,890** patients with pneumonia diagnosis
-- RECORD/ROW: each row represents a single hospital admission with associated ICU stays as a single item
+- RECORD/ROW: each row represents a single hospital admission and in case the admission involves more than one ICU stay, the last ICU stay*
 - FEATURES/COLUMNS: features contain patient meta-data, survival outcomes, pneumonia specific meta-data, ventilation durations, and various blood serum values, including those that are highlighted in COVID-19 literature

+NOTE*:`ventilation_duration_hours` is a sum of ventilation duration from all the ICU stays for the patient on a single hospital admission, and `hours_before_ventilation` is the time between hospital admission and first instance of ventilation.

 ## Data Taxonomy